liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/01-creating-staged-models.markdown

 models when
 [certain attributes](/develop/tutorials/-/knowledge_base/7-1/understanding-staged-models#important-attributes-in-staging)
 are specified in the app's `service.xml` file.
-The Guestbook app already defines the necessary attributes in its `service.xml` file, so both your `GuestbookModel` and `EntryModel` interfaces already extend the `StagedModel` interface!
+The Guestbook app already defines many of the necessary attributes in its `service.xml` file, so both your `GuestbookModel` and `EntryModel` interfaces already extend the `StagedModel` interface!
 For example, if you take a look at your Guestbook app's `EntryModel` interface's declaration, it looks like this:

     public interface EntryModel extends BaseModel<Entry>, GroupedModel, ShardedModel, StagedAuditedModel, WorkflowedModel {